 But vocalist Elaine di Falco is the real surprise here.
 Her sweet voice, faintly reminiscent of Chrissie Hynde on an acid trip, lilts through “Spill“—a Schoenberg informed folk tune.
 For just when you think you’ve got a handle on the plaintive melody, off Elaine goes to the note not taken.
 Challenging and chilling.

-Fred’s basswork (it often sounds like a guitar, though only a bass is listed) is impeccable and impenetrable, often sounding like Andy Summers on steroids and Jack Daniels.
+Fred’s basswork (it often chortles like a guitar, though only a bass is listed) is impeccable and impenetrable, often approximating Andy Summers on steroids and Jack Daniels.
 “When Rome Burns . . .” and “Pencil Sharpener” sound sort of like Frank Zappa’s more out-there material.
 Accessible, for the most part,

 Caveman Shoestore are not.
-The Tonedogs sound like the Monkees in comparison.
+The Tonedogs are the Monkees in comparison.
 Although, probably for the sake of irony, a fairly straight-ahead version of the folk tune “Banks of Spey” makes a brief appearance.

 You know, this is a real important recording.
 Because it’s one released by a band that‘s in the midst of ﬁnding itself, defining itself.
 And that’s always an exciting proposition.

-Based on what I hear here, I nominate Schwee Schwee for recording of the year 1992.
+Based on what I hear here, I nominate Schwee Schwee for Album of the Year 1992.
 Like l said, it’s an important recording.

 Madhatter received some award or other from the PMA.
 I doubt that the fact that their ex~manager being a mucky muck in the PMA had anything to do with this.
 For they are a talented bunch—if a bit anachronistic.